FANTASIA

 SYNOPSIS

-Set in the in the world of the Themes on the Commonside, Fantasia primarily takes place in the year 1947.
+Set in the in the world of the Themes on the Commonside, Fantasia takes place in the year 1947.
 Although the ordinary subject is unaware, England is in the grip of dual crises: the trial of an infamous wizard, and an investigation into a pretender for the throne.

 Meanwhile in the North Atlantic, Damerae Bournewick Jr. leaves behind a troubled past in The Caribbean and voyages on the S.S.
 ORMONDE, bound for the promise of a new life in Liverpool.